Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 The problem is, they are expensive!
 Plan B, technical sports T-shirts will do the job.

 In short, choose anything that breathes and doesn’t irritate you.

 Yes, it can be a good idea depending on the weather forecast!

 What you want from a good hiking jacket is that it’s waterproof, light, protects from wind, keeps you warm, and is easy to store.

-Depending on the season in which you will be hiking and, more generally, the weather conditions you will have to face during your outings, you will have to choose a more or less warm hiking jacket.
+Depending on the season in which you will hike and, more generally, the weather you will have to face during your outings, choose a more or less warm hiking jacket.